 - More modern: Was introduced somewhat (1 year and 10 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the D5600 comes out slightly ahead of the D5500 (3 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5600 emerges as the winner of the match-up (4 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D5500 and the D5600 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the D5500 or the D5600 handle or perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+This is why expert reviews are important.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Nikon D5500 (⇒ rgt)||Rec||79/100 Silver||4.5/5||5/5||4.5/5||2015||899||discont.||check|